Marshall Thundering Herd baseball: Conference Championships

-Marshall has an all-time record of 1,363–1,532–12 (at end of 2016 season, 110 seasons all-time since 1896).

-Unlike most Division I baseball programs, Marshall did not have a full-time home stadium.
+Unlike most Division I baseball programs, Marshall did not have a full-time home stadium until the 2024 season.
 Due to Conference USA standards, it played non-conference games at Kennedy Center Field, a community baseball field just outside Huntington.
-Due to its limited amenities for both fans and players, Marshall has played conference games at Appalachian Power Park in Charleston, more than 50 miles from campus.
+Due to its limited amenities for both fans and players, Marshall has played conference games at GoMart Ballpark in Charleston, more than 50 miles from campus.
 Select games were also played at Linda K. Epling Stadium in Beckley, 110 miles from campus.
-Upgrades to the Kennedy Center Field allowed Marshall to play all its games at beginning in 2019, with the exception of games versus rivals WVU and Virginia Tech, which draw a larger crowd than the Kennedy Center can accommodate and will continue to be played in Charleston.
+Upgrades to the Kennedy Center Field allowed Marshall to play all its games there beginning in 2019, with the exception of games versus rivals WVU and Virginia Tech.
+These games drew a larger crowd than the Kennedy Center could accommodate and as such, continued to be played in Charleston through the 2023 season.

 In 2018, the school purchased land near its existing campus for a new ballpark.
 Construction began in 2019, with completion originally planned for the 2021 season.
-The opening has since been delayed to the 2022 season due to COVID-19.
+The opening was delayed to the 2022 season due to COVID-19, and still later delayed until 2024.
+The new ballpark is named for longtime Herd head coach Jack Cook.